GatsbyCentral/gatsbycentral.com/gatsby/content/graphql-queries-in-gatsby-layouts.md

 ---
+path: "/graphql-queries-in-gatsby-layouts"
-Title: GraphQL queries in Gatsby layouts
+title: GraphQL queries in Gatsby layouts
-Author: Callum Macdonald
-AuthorUsername: chmac
-LastUpdated: 2018-02-28
+date: "2018-02-28"
 ---
 How can you use data from GraphQL queries in Gatsby layouts?
 You have data in Gatsby that you want to use inside templates.
 Is there a layout version of `pageQuery`?